|Terms and conditions|

 to the consumer and user of this website and associated services.

-Our Terms and Conditions will apply to all transactions on this website and comply with the guidelines set out in the Consumer Contracts Regulations.
-This does not affect your statutory rights under the Sale of Goods Act.
+Our Terms and Conditions will apply to all transactions on this website and comply with the guidelines set out in the Consumer Contracts Regulations (2013).
+This does not affect your statutory rights under the Consumer Rights Act (2015).
 Any purchase of goods from www.eos-magazine-shop.com requires you to consult and accept these Terms and Conditions.
 The click validating the order implies full acceptance of these terms and represents your digital signature.
 You are advised to print and keep a copy of our Terms and Conditions at the point of ordering, as they may change without notification.
 Changes will take effect on the date posted online.

-You can order online at www.eos-magazine-shop.com, or telephone +44 (0)1869 331741 (office hours 9am-5pm GMT, Monday-Friday).
-You can also send orders via post using the order form found in your catalogue.
-A copy of the order form is downloadable here.
+You can order online at www.eos-magazine-shop.com, or telephone +44 01869 331741 (office hours 9am-5pm GMT, Monday-Friday).
+You can also send orders via post using the order form found in your shop catalogue.
 Cheques should be made payable to EOS magazine.

 After submitting your order our system will respond with an automated email to the address given during the ordering process.
 This email is an acknowledgement of your online order, and does not constitute acceptance of your order.
 If you have a query regarding your order after submitting it online please telephone on 01869 331741 or email us.